tubaplayerdis/BRCE/README.md

 /unmute - [who] - Re-Enable a users ability to speak in chat and personal message other users (Admin Only)

-/silence - Silence all incoming personal messages
+/silence - silence(block) all incoming personal messages

-/unsilence - Un silence all incoming personal messages
+/unsilence - unsilence(unblock) all incoming personal messages

 /block [who] - Block a user from personal messaging you